Yellen: US regulators to assess risk posed by climate change

 “The current financial system is not producing reliable disclosures,” Yellen said in remarks prepared for the Venice International Conference on Climate and released in Washington.

-As part of President Joe Biden’s whole-of-government approach, Yellen said, the Financial Stability Oversight Council will examine what should be done to improve current regulations on climate-related financial disclosures.
+As part of President Joe Biden’s whole-of-government approach, Yellen said, the council will examine what should be done to improve current regulations on climate-related financial disclosures.

 The council was created by Congress in 2010 to improve regulatory coordination in the wake of the 2008 financial crisis.